frequently asked questions

 Reflecting changing trends, particularly in London, London-wide policy enforces a minimal approach to car parking.
 Spaces will be provided for residents at a ratio of 20% provision per unit.
 This is in line with the Mayor’s Transport Strategy (2018), which aims for 80% of all trips in London to be made by walking, cycling or public transport by 2041.
 Spaces will be provided for car clubs, allowing people to get access to a cars for when they really need one, without having to own one, which is more environmentally friendly, cost effective, and encourages people to explore other modes of travel.
 Disabled parking spaces will also be provided for those who need them and are eligible.

 Reducing the amount of parking space allows us to design a pedestrian focused environment, that is not dominated by cars.
 To support this, residents will be encouraged to use more sustainable forms of transport such as walking, cycling and public transport through the provision of a ‘Transport Hub’ on the site.
 This Transport Hub will provide live public transport information, vouchers for use on public transport or towards a car club, as well as information on areas to hire a bike or charge an electric car.
-A financial contribution will also be made towards improved bus services around the Site, improved traffic signals across the A10 to help pedestrians get across, as well as an improved pedestrian crossing at Southbury station.
+A financial contribution will also be made towards improved bus services around the site, improved traffic signals across the A10 to help pedestrians get across, as well as an improved pedestrian crossing at Southbury station.

 The existing site is currently generating traffic and congestion, associated with people using the existing retail park.
-Once complete, the proposals will remove this traffic and replace it with residential vehicles, resulting in a total net reduction of around 61 vehicles across the morning and evening peak hours.
+Once complete, the plans will remove this traffic and replace it with residential vehicles, resulting in a total net reduction of around 61 vehicles across the morning and evening peak hours.
 The site will have a restricted number of parking spaces for the residents, meaning there will be limited opportunities for the site to generate more congestion.
 There will be no parking for the commercial uses meaning it will generate very few vehicles, being limited to managed deliveries only.

 The site will also provide wider improvements to pedestrian, cyclist and public transport facilities in the area, encouraging people to not travel by car.
 These improvements will benefit existing people in the area, as well as new residents, providing opportunities for people to make more sustainable choices about the way they travel.